strongloop-archive/strong-gateway-demo/README.md

 `strong-gateway-demo` is an example app that demonstrates the interactions between an API consumer, [API gateway](https://github.com/strongloop/strong-gateway), and API server.

-For more information, see [http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway](StrongLoop API Gateway documentation).
+For more information, see [StrongLoop API Gateway documentation](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway).

 The example consists of three distinct apps: